 You also want to consider your living situation before you go all-in on a

 great bathroom dehumidifier.
 For example, if your bathroom is right next to your bedroom, the last thing you want is a super loud, clunky unit that keeps you awake all night.
 Or if you're prone to allergies or have asthma, it's really important to invest in a dehumidifier with a HEPA filtration system to truly clear the air.

 So whether you need a dehumidifier for bathroom mold or simply want to curb excess moisture, check out the

 electric humidifier is compact and lightweight (at just 4.15 pounds), yet it's still powerful enough to remove up to 18 ounces of moisture from the air per day, and features a 52-ounce capacity tank, so you can go days before having to empty it.
 It also uses thermo-cooling technology so it doesn't require a loud, bulky compressor, making this unit one of the quieter options on the market.
 On top of all that, this dehumidifier is energy-efficient and features an auto shut-off function, so it won't run up your electricity bill over time.
 Amazon reviewers insist this small dehumidifier has been a life-changer when it comes to cleaning up their tub and tile.
-According to one reviewer: "Being used for a joined bath and walk-in closet.
-It went to work immediately.
-It is easy to empty and noise is not intrusive - similar to that of a fan.
-I’d purchase this again.”
-2 The Best For Allergies & Mold Sensitivity: Tenergy Sorbi Air Dehumidifier Dimensions: 8.5 x 7.7 x 12.4 inches
+According to one reviewer: “After much research and reading pro and con of this products and others; this has given superb performance and collects moisture very good from our bathroom.
+Recommend!”
+2 The Best For Allergies & Mold Sensitivity: Tenergy Sorbi Air Dehumidifier Also available on Walmart, $90 Dimensions: 8.5 x 7.7 x 12.4 inches